top of page

 Custom soil monitoring sensor

-Ready to explore an environmental sensor or EMS prototype?
+Ready to Explore an Environmental Sensor or EMS Prototype?

 If you’re planning a new environmental monitoring device – or want to rethink an existing PCB or sensor module – BD Prototypes can help you move from idea to working hardware quickly and realistically.
+You bring the use case and constraints; we’ll help you design, prototype, and refine the electronics, PCB and hardware architecture that will survive the real world and deliver the data your business depends on.

 Comments